HomeOnMars/projektoOmnijo/OmniCentro/Politikoj.md

 All public transits on the island are free, and the kingdom is commited to build a comprehensive transit network, which should help with this somewhat.
-There’s also a one-time aid package for the poor who decides to renounce their citizenship, to help they establish life in other countries.
+There are also one-time severance aid packages for the ones who move away from the island *and* decide to renounce their citizenship, sized precisely to guarantee that everyone can easily establish a new, comfortable life in the country they chose to move to.

 #### Freedom of information